Kleve (region)

 Regierungsbezirk Kleve (or Cleves) was a Regierungsbezirk, or government region, of the Province of Jülich-Cleves-Berg in Prussia.

-The creation of the administrative region was decreed on April 30, 1815; it became active on 22 April 1816.
+The creation of the administrative region was decreed on April 30, 1815; it became active on April 22, 1816.
 Regierungsbezirk Kleve was incorporated into Regierungsbezirk Düsseldorf on 22 June 1822.

+Administrative division

+In 1816, the Regierungsbezirk Kleve consisted of six districts (Kreise).

 Districts

 The Kleve region included the following districts: